 If you’ve never heard of an Application Programming Interface, you’re missing out.
 It powers many of your favorite apps and services that you use every single day.
 From posting to Facebook, to calling customer service, to seeing who’s talking about what on Twitter, there’s an API for practically everything nowadays.

-Put simply, an API is a way to interact with another product or service.
+Put simply, an API is a way to interact with another product or service, to start with why don’t you try out free geocoding api.
 Many people might equate it to knocking on your neighbor’s door to ask for information.
 Here’s what it might look like to ask your neighbor for a cup of sugar, if you were an API:

 “Hey!
 How much sugar do you have?”

 “Can I have 1 cup?”